maxaeon/EQ-bench/README.md

 This benchmark is organized as a **community-led initiative**.
 Once the framework is stable, long-term stewardship will transition to **ML Commons** to ensure broad, vendor-neutral oversight.

-Although funding and resources may come from a range of academic and industry partners, the research team retains full independence in methodology and analysis.
+Supported by Inflection AI, the research team retains full independence in methodology and analysis.
 Our goal is to produce an unbiased, gold‑standard EQ benchmark through open, interdisciplinary collaboration.

 Status: *early scaffold* (v0.0.1) - layout may change